 Timing of CER Filing

-The application is expected to be filed with the CER in April 2022.
+The application was filed with the CER on June 8, 2022.

 Proposed Timing and Duration of Construction

-Removal of all below-ground equipment is anticipated to take place as early as September 2022.
+Previous communications indicated Project activities were set to begin in September 2022.
+However, activities – including removal of all below-ground equipment – are scheduled to take place as early as August 2022, pending approvals.
 Any major scheduling changes will be communicated to affected persons or groups.

 Construction will commence following receipt of the CER, federal, provincial, and municipal approvals as required.
 Currently, approvals are expected to be received within four to six (4-6) months from the date of filing.